trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 ### Split up the dataset into batches

-We have `~100k` recipes in the dataset, and each recipe has two tuples of `2000` characters length.
+We have `~100k` recipes in the dataset, and each recipe has two tuples of `2000` characters.

 ```python
 print(dataset_targeted)